-Owl Rock Technology Finance Corp. (the "Company", "we", "us" or "our") is a Maryland corporation formed on July 12, 2018.
+Blue Owl Technology Finance Corp. (the "Company", "we", "us" or "our") (f/k/a Owl Rock Technology Finance Corp.) is a Maryland corporation formed on July 12, 2018.
 We were formed primarily to originate and make debt and equity investments in technology-related companies based primarily in the United States.
 We intend to originate and invest in senior secured or unsecured loans, subordinated loans or mezzanine loans, and equity-related securities including common equity, warrants, preferred stock and similar forms of senior equity, which may or may not be convertible into a portfolio company's common equity.
 Our investment objective is to maximize total return by generating current income from our debt investments and other income producing securities, and capital appreciation from our equity and equity-linked investments.

-We are managed by Owl Rock Technology Advisors LLC ("the Adviser" or "our Adviser").
-The Adviser is registered with the U.S. Securities and Exchange Commission (the "SEC") as an investment adviser under the Investment Advisers Act of 1940, as amended (the "Advisers Act"), an indirect affiliate of Blue Owl Capital Inc. ("Blue Owl") (NYSE: OWL) and part of Owl Rock, a division of Blue Owl focused on direct lending.
+We are managed by Blue Owl Technology Credit Advisors LLC ("the Adviser" or "our Adviser") (f/k/a Owl Rock Technology Advisors LLC).
+The Adviser is registered with the U.S. Securities and Exchange Commission (the "SEC") as an investment adviser under the Investment Advisers Act of 1940, as amended (the "Advisers Act"), an indirect affiliate of Blue Owl Capital Inc. ("Blue Owl") (NYSE: OWL) and part of Blue Owl's Credit platform, which focuses on direct lending.
 Subject to the overall supervision of our board of directors (the "Board"), the Adviser manages our day-to-day operations, and provides investment advisory and management services to us.
 The Adviser or its affiliates may engage in certain origination activities and receive attendant arrangement, structuring or similar fees.
 The Adviser is responsible for managing our business and activities, including sourcing investment opportunities, conducting research, performing diligence on potential investments, structuring our investments, and monitoring our portfolio companies on an ongoing basis through a team of investment professionals.

 Through August 1, 2021, we conducted private offerings (each, a "Private Offering") of our common shares to accredited investors in reliance on exemptions from the registration requirements of the Securities Act of 1933, as amended.
 At the closing of each Private Offering, each investor made a capital commitment (a "Capital Commitment") to purchase shares of our common stock pursuant to a subscription agreement entered into with us.
 Until the earlier of the listing of our common shares on a national securities exchange (an "Exchange Listing") and the end of the Commitment Period (as defined below), investors were required to fund drawdowns to purchase shares of our common stock up to the amount of their respective Capital Commitment on an as-needed basis each time we delivered a drawdown notice to our investors.
 The initial closing of the Private Offering occurred on August 10, 2018 (the "Initial Closing").
-As of March 31, 2023, we had \$3.1 billion in total Capital Commitments from investors, of which \$80.9 million is from entities affiliated with or related to our Adviser.
+As of June 30, 2023, we had \$3.1 billion in total Capital Commitments from investors, of which \$80.9 million is from entities affiliated with or related to our Adviser.
 As of November 5, 2021, our Capital Commitments were fully drawn.
 The "Commitment Period" will continue until August 10, 2025, which is the earlier of the (i) five year anniversary of the Final Closing (August 1, 2026) and (ii) the seven year anniversary of the Initial Closing (August 10, 2025).
 If we have not consummated an Exchange Listing by the end of the Commitment Period, subject to extension for two additional one-year periods, in the sole discretion of the Board, the Board (subject to any necessary shareholder approvals and applicable requirements of the Investment Company Act of 1940 (the "1940 Act")) will use its commercially reasonable efforts to wind down and/or liquidate and dissolve the Company in an orderly manner.